Find Fun Fall Activities Across Cape Ann

 The Cape Ann Cinema is a small community movie house that describes itself as "A 100-seat living-room-style cinema in the heart of historic Downtown Gloucester."
 They show an eclectic selection of independent movies, foreign films and mainstream Hollywood flicks.

-Trails and Sails: Two Weekends Of Walks and Water is a massive cultural event that takes place in towns across the North Shore.
+Trails and Sails is a massive cultural event that takes place in towns across the North Shore.
 Historical homes, museums, parks and other Essex Heritage locations offer free tours and activities that celebrate the history and heritage of Essex County.

 Rockport's HarvestFest celebrates the bounty of the season with local food, craft beverages, cooking demos, a farm expo and live music.
 The Scarecrow Stroll contest positions artistic and creative scarecrows throughout the downtown area; vote for your favorite and the winner will take home bragging rights and a cash prize.